 • Product gifts or otherwise free product under certain unspecified conditions

-Operating hours are limited to between 6 am and 10 pm
+Operating hours for retail locations are limited to between 6 am and 10 pm

 No Bicycle, motorcycle, ATV, golf cart, drone, or deliveries other than from a licensed employee/retailer in enclosed vehicle.

 Dispensaries must be a minimum of 600 ft. from any K -12 school, child daycare, or other youth center.

 Cities, counties any related jurisdictions can impose additional restrictions.